braidn/old-git-wiki-pages/RailsRemoteApplications.markdown

 * uses the existing JSON interfaces from the scaffolding.
   * it polls GET http://localhost:3000/products.json
-* Otherwise known as Active Resource
+* Otherwise known as ActiveResource